Human Growth Hormone and Aging

 Growth hormone deficiency in the adult body is referred to as "SDS", or Somatotropin Deficiency Syndrome.
 Another term that is used is Somatopause.

-Modern mainstream medicine has long known that restoring the levels of certain declining hormones improves health and reduces the symptoms of aging.
-They have supplemented insulin, thyroid, cortisol, the estrogens, progesterone, and testosterone for years, however they considered the decrease of HGH in the aging body unimportant.
-Many doctors were taught that growth hormone is only needed during the growth and development stage of life and unfortunately a large number still believe this to be true.
+Modern mainstream Western medicine has long known that restoring the levels of certain declining hormones can improve health and reduce the symptoms of aging.
+They have supplemented insulin, thyroid, estrogen, progesterone, and testosterone for years, however they considered the decrease of growth hormone in the aging body as unimportant.
+The general thinking has been that HGH is only needed during the growth and development stage of life and unfortunately some doctors still believe this to be true.

-We in anti-aging and functional medicine know that HGH remains important throughout life and so it should also be restored in order to sustain optimal health.
+We in functional and anti-aging medicine know that growth hormone remains important throughout life and so it should also be restored in order to sustain optimal health.

-Studies done over the past 30 years have shown that improving growth hormone to a more youthful level not only slows down the effects of aging but may reverse many of the symptoms of aging that have already occurred.
+Studies done over the past 30 years have shown that improving growth hormone to a more youthful level can not only slow the effects of aging but may reverse some of the symptoms of aging that have already occurred.

 A group of researchers headed by Jens Sandahl Christiansen of Aarhus Kommunehospital in Denmark sums up just how ubiquitous the effects of low human growth hormone in the body are: